 The Scheme is administered locally for participating employers through 90+ regional pension funds (one of which is the Clwyd Pension Fund).

 Once you begin to contribute in the scheme you shall be accruing a pensionable benefit which will provide you with a source of regular income when you retire.
 This pension is an annual amount, paid to you on a monthly basis for the rest of your life; inflation is also added to your pension every year so it keeps up with the cost of living.

 Defined Benefit Scheme

-The Local Government Pension Scheme is a Defined Benefit (DB) scheme, which usually provide a pension income based on:
+The Local Government Pension Scheme is a defined benefit scheme, which usually provides a pension income based on:

-Your LGPS pension is therefore not determined by the performance of investments, stock markets and cost of annuities.
-Schemes which rely on investments are known as Defined Contribution (DC) schemes, where you pay into a fund and when you retire, what you and your employer have paid in contributions, buys an annuity which will pay you a pension – this is not how the LGPS works.
+Your pension isn’t determined by the performance of investments, stock markets and cost of annuities.
+Schemes which rely on investments are known as Defined Contribution (DC) schemes, where you pay in to a fund and when you retire what you’ve paid buys an annuity which will pay you a pension – this is not how the LGPS works.

-The LGPS is a defined benefit scheme, which is guaranteed by the government and does not rely upon investments returns on the stock market.
-It is a 'funded' scheme and is invested in a number of ways to increase its value, but remember it is safe and guaranteed to be paid when you retire, rather than you having to look for an annuity or other arrangement to pay your pension.
+You are in a defined benefit scheme, guaranteed by the government and does not rely on investments in the stock market it is a “funded” scheme and is invested in a number of ways to increase its value, however, it is safe and guaranteed to be paid when you retire, rather than you having to look for an annuity or other arrangement to pay your pension.

 On top of your Local Government Pension Scheme pension you may also receive a state pension from the government when you retire.
 The Basic State Pension is based on the National Insurance contributions you pay, or which are given as credits, during your working life.